A funny name for a hat isn’t it?

 In the year 1907, a play was produced in London by the name of The Merry Widow, and Lady Duff Gordon created a hat for “Sonia” the leading lady.
-This hat came to be known as the “Merry Widow Hat”.
-This was a women head covering that really did cover.
+The hat created is known for posterity as the “Merry Widow Hat”.
+This was one women’s head covering that really did cover.

 Sadly however, the style was short lived.
-London Theater goers complained that the hats were too big and obstructing their view, so theaters banned them contributing to their short shelf-life, and by the end of WW1 the Merry Widow hat was all but extinct.
+London Theater goers complained that the hats were too big and obstructing their view, so theaters banned them contributing to their short shelf-life, so by the end of WW1 the Merry Widow hat was all but extinct.